CS171/Homework_instructions/week-03/hw/week-03_hw.md

 In this assignment, you’ll use HTML, CSS and JavaScript to create a small dashboard for a local pizza delivery company.
 It should help the company to get meaningful insights into their collected data and to evaluate their performance.
 We provide a template that will serve as your point of departure code.

-In the design part of this homework you have to critique a visualization (you can choose between two given examples) and you have to create a few sketches, similar to our previous lecture.

 This homework assumes that you have read and programmed along with chapter 3 (up to page 53) in *D3 - Interactive Data Visualization for the Web* (Second Edition) by Scott Murray.